 4. Provide clear instructions.

 The Law School Admission Council (LSAC) will provide you with guidance about how recommenders should upload recommendation letters.
 Provide these instructions to each recommender.
 Share any page limits or character limits the LSAC or the law schools may set.
 Be sure to check each school’s specific requirements, as they may differ.

 To help shape the letters of recommendation, proactively draft four or five bullet points that each recommender can use in drafting their letter.

-Offer to send the bullet points or your Personal Statement to each recommender — they may or may not take you up on it.
-But any content you provide should emphasize your strongest academic and professional qualities.
+Offer to send the bullet points or your personal statement to each recommender—they may or may not take you up on it.
+Keep in mind that any content you provide should emphasize your strongest academic and professional qualities.

 After your recommender has submitted a letter, send them a thank you note.
 Be sure to update them on where you ultimately decide to attend law school.
 Don’t view this letter of recommendation as a one-time transaction.
 You never know how or why you may come back to this recommender at some point in your professional life.

 Letters of recommendation are a unique and powerful part of your law school application because they are the only opportunity for others to speak about you.
-Take advantage of this opportunity to connect with recommenders who can speak glowingly about you — and use this as one way to maintain your relationship with your recommender over the long term.
+Take advantage of this opportunity to connect with recommenders who can speak glowingly about you—and use this as one way to maintain your relationship with them over the long term.